orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

       tree sort.
     - USE flags in *DEPENDs need to be ASCII sorted.
   - Comments should be placed in either column 0 or first tab and no more.
+  - If a package has many internal vendored dependencies, the YYYYMMDD of the last commit of the third_party or depends folder should be recorded and place at the top of the *DEPENDs lists.
   - User output commands (echo/einfo) should be column 0 and only 80 characters.
     Additional einfos may follow.
   - You must put `OILEDMACHINE-OVERLAY-EBUILD-FINISHED:  NO` in the footer and